Getting Started as a Self-Employed Bookkeeper, Accountant or Financial Planner

 Step 1: Go Home

 The easiest way to start a business with little or no money is to start it out of your house.
 That saves on rent, commuting costs, and other similar expenses.
+One important note is that when you form an LLC with one of the best LLC formation services (any one of the LegalZoom alternatives), it allows your business to have an official business address on public record to make your business come off as more credible rather than using your home address.

 Step 2.
 Go Above and Beyond